nteract/papermill/README.rst

 .. code-block:: python

    ### template.ipynb
-   # This cell has a "preface" tag.
+   # This cell has a "parameters" tag.
 These values will be overwritten by Papermill.
    alpha = 0.5
    ratio = 0.1